-TruVection ovens operate much like a standard oven: you turn the oven ON and select a cooking temperature.
-Two additional controls are used to control the fan (as described below).
+TruVapor ovens operate much like a convection oven when in bake mode: you turn the oven ON and select a cooking temperature.
+Another control is used to control the fan (as described below).

 The timer is a reminder to you of when to remove food from the oven.
 The timer does NOT control the temperature of the oven.